NORTHAMPTON COUNTY

 Notes

-Bethlehem This freight station sat under the Main Street access ramp.
+Bethlehem This combination passenger and freight station sat under the old Main Street access ramp on the north side of Spring Street (formerly Vineyard) at GPS: 40.618027, -75.384190.
 One of the bridge's support piers was in the middle of the station and protruded through the roof.
+The station was just over the border in Lehigh County.
+This was primarily known as a freight station, but in the one older photo, the building is labeled as "passenger and freight station."

 Bingen

-Easton This freight station was located on 3rd Street, across the river from the old LV station).
+Easton This freight station was on the south side of Washington Street west of South 4th Street at GPS: 40.687260, -75.211252.
+It was just to the NW of the passenger station.
 The depot, last used as a warehouse by the Lehigh Furniture Company, burned in June of 1977.
 The pictures are of the ruin a few days after the fire.

 Easton